 Recap: What is the GHG Protocol?

 The Greenhouse Gas (GHG) Protocol was developed in the late ’90s and is the global standard framework for measuring and managing our greenhouse gas emissions (GHG).
 Most of its listed corporations have reported according to the GHG protocol for years already.
 The framework is now also increasingly adopted by many small and mid-size enterprises.

 The GHG protocol applies to measuring greenhouse gasses in both the public and private sectors.
 It provides standards that create a common ground for many sustainability certifications and reporting systems.
 As a result, other standards such as the Global Reporting Initiative (GRI) and the International Integrated Reporting Council (IIRC) are built on the GHG protocol.

-Because of its relevance, GHG Protocol reporting receives a lot of attention from multiple stakeholders (customers, investors, etc.).
+Because of its relevance, GHG Protocol reporting receives a lot of attention from stakeholders (customers, investors, etc.).
 The Protocol is now increasingly adopted worldwide as the standard framework for measuring climate risks and climate performance.

 It should not be underestimated.
 It’s the base for every sustainability year report- and it’s tricky to measure.

 Sustainability Reporting: What are the GHG Standards?

 As the GHG protocol report is a framework, it entails a couple of standards for different organizational levels.
 These can help you measure and achieve your sustainability mission and targets.

 - The Product standard: The Product Standard can be used to understand the full life cycle emissions of a product and focus efforts on the greatest GHG reduction opportunities.
 This is the first step towards more sustainable products.